 New Zealand implemented an elimination strategy with four defined levels of pandemic response to prevent the spread of SAR-CoV-2.
 A mobile phone app aided rapid contact tracing.
-For further information about the country’s alert system levels, see the United against COVID-19 website.
+For further information about the country’s alert system levels, see the Unite Against COVID-19 website.

 Clinical trials for COVID‑19 vaccine candidates began shortly after the pandemic was announced in March 2020.
 The New Zealand Government signed advanced purchase agreements for four vaccine candidates, with purchase dependent on approval for use from the New Zealand Medicines and Medical Devices Safety Authority (Medsafe).
 This is an ongoing process and, therefore, the availability and eligibility for these different vaccines may change.

 5.4.2.
 Available vaccines

 Vaccines for COVID‑19 continue to undergo phase III clinical trials, and the Medsafe approval process is ongoing for each vaccine candidate.
 Provisional approval was granted on 3 February 2021 for using New Zealand’s first COVID‑19 vaccine, namely, a mRNA-based COVID‑19 vaccine (mRNA-CV, trade name Comirnaty) manufactured by Pfizer/BioNTech.